mikaeldusenne/haskupcake/README.md

 The configuration file is passed around with the help of the [Reader Monad](https://wiki.haskell.org/All_About_Monads#The_Reader_monad).
 Therefore you will need to initiate your calls with `runReaderT` and lift your IO operations with `liftIO`.

-you may define such a `run` function, that takes some action in the readerT monad and returns an IO operation.
+You may define a helper `run` function, that takes some action in the readerT monad and returns an IO operation.

 ```haskell
 run :: ReaderT Config IO a -> IO a